 For this special night, a guest was invited to come and speak after maghrib prayers.
 Our guest was an ustaz from Indonesia who has been teaching Arabic and Religion at a religious school in Kuching for the last ten years.
 He came to us from the pesantren of East Java, an area reknowned throughout the nusantara for the high level of scholarship they maintain and the da’is they have produced.
 He gave a wonderful talk, touching briefly on the the fatwa of Sayyid Muhammad Alawi Al-Maliki concerning mawlid from which he read for us excerpts in Arabic and translated on the fly into Malay.
 There is great good in gathering together, beautifying the masjid, remembering the Prophet and praising him to the best of our ability, though we can hardly praise him as he deserves to be praised.
 Our only transgression, as the ustaz reminded us, is that we don’t do it everyday.

 Following the cerama, the congregation broke for a meal, to be followed by zikr and nasheed.
 Some of us ran off with the ustaz instead to another gathering, where we recited the Ratib al-Haddad and the Mawlid Diba’i late into the evening until our throats were raw.
-I can’t find translations of the Mawlid Diba’i anywhere online, but you can listen to it here.
+I can’t find translations of the Mawlid Diba’i anywhere online, but you can

 “Falaw anna sa’ayna kulla heenin/